gabrielsm90/popular-repos/README.md

 web application.

-`services` is where one will find the two services of this project, the Web App that is used and exposed and the Health Checker.
+`services` is where one will find the two services of this project (previously described), the Web App and the Health Checker.

 In the two services folder, one will find the same structure